boeselfr/DeepLearningProject/README.md

 Predicting splicing behaviour based on combined local sequence and long-range 3D genome information.

-## Installation
+## Repo Setup and Package Installation

+First, please clone the repo in Euler.
+Then, navigate to main folder and run 'source ./init_leonhard.sh'

+Then, install torch-geometry as explained here: https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html

-Navigate to src folder, then run:
+Then, navigate to src folder and run:

 pip install -e splicing/